Disclaimer

 • It may damage your Pom’s hair follicle and lead to permanent bald patches on your Pomeranian.

-If you own a Pomeranian, here are some tips that will help you keep your house fur-free.
+If you own a Pomeranian, here are some tips to help you keep your house fur-free.

 • Vacuuming daily is one of the best ways to prevent Pomeranian hair from building up.
-Vacuuming also decreases the typical doggie odor from becoming too strong in your home.
+Vacuuming also prevents the typical doggie odor from becoming too strong in your home.

 • Pomeranian’s hair sticks with blankets, pillows, and sheets.
 You should clean all your bedding at least once a week to reduce excessive hair build-up.